peer-open-source/xara-docs/source/user/manual/model/elements/frame/index.rst

 Theory
 ------

-A frame element represents a directed medium with a single characteristic coordinate :math:`\xi`.
+A frame element represents a directed medium with a scalar characteristic coordinate :math:`\xi`.
 The embedding in space is described by:

 * A vector field :math:`\boldsymbol{x}(\xi)` identifying positions in space,